fjarri/reikna/doc/source/api/cluda.rst

 .. c:macro:: VIRTUAL_SKIP_THREADS

-    This macro should start any kernel compiled with :py:meth:`~reikna.cluda.api.Context.compile_static`.
+    This macro should start any kernel compiled with :py:meth:`~reikna.cluda.api.Thread.compile_static`.
     It skips all the empty threads resulting from fitting call parameters into backend limitations.

 .. c:function:: int virtual_local_id(int dim)